-And he must have done this on the day before.
-The diagram shows how the different roles relate to so much of the AgilePM method.
-So much so that he deliberately draws this early on in the course and leaves it on display for the delegates to reflect on as they consider later topics in more detail.
+And he must have done this the day before.
+The Roles Diagram relates to so much of the AgilePM method that he deliberately does this early on in the course and leaves it on display for the delegates to muse on it as they consider later topics.

-I’ve discussed this with Richard and other exceptional trainers that I've had the honour to work with.
+I’ve discussed this with Richard and our other trainers.
 One of the most powerful ways of understanding complex content is through a visual narrative.
 It seems that people can recall far more of what is being said if they can see it drawn at the same time.
-And quirky hand-drawn cartoons appear to be even more memorable than if something is homogenised into some PowerPoint presentation.
-It’s the quirky-ness and the humour in class that sticks in people’s minds.
+And quirky hand-drawn cartoons appear to be even more memorable than if something is homogenized into a PowerPoint presentation.
+It’s the quirky-ness and the joking in class that sticks in people’s brains as hooks.

 I’ve tried various online techniques, from recording my Prezi-based presentations and using Whiteboard animation software.
-Here is an example of a whiteboard animation:
+(See my YouTube channel for examples of both.)